 For those interested in the gold topic, I would recommend reading "Why gold?
 Why now?" by EB Tucker.
 He gives a great overview on gold, its history and in what different ways it can be leveraged from an investor standpoint.
-The Peter Schiff podcast is also a great resource.
 EB Tucker calls royalty companies the most profitable business in the world.
 Learning about gold and royalty companies is one of the reasons I bought shares of the gold royalty company Teuton Resources Corp.
 (TUO.v) last year.
 TUO has many properties but one of the highlights is Treaty Creek, a property they develop as part of a joint venture with Tudor Gold.
 The Treaty Creek property is located within the Golden Triangle region of northwestern British Columbia and legendary geologist Ken Konkin delivered a resource of 19.5 million ounces of gold equivalent—one of the world’s largest gold discoveries in the last ten years.
 I plan to write an article about TUO this year.

 The founder of TUO Dino Cremonese also runs a silver exploration company called Silver Grail Resources (SVG.v).
 Silver exploration is under-invested in, a contrarian play and offers huge upside should the team make a discovery.